'He Rapped About the Right Things': Fans Mourn PnB Rock After Fatal Shooting at South LA Roscoe's

 "He didn't rap about the wrong things, he rapped about the right things," said fan Sheldon Thompson, who visited the memorial outside Roscoe's.
 "He had a bright future ahead of him.
 To hear he didn't survive is heartbreaking."

-Flowers, candles and messages in honor of the rapper were left outside the well-known soul food restaurant with several Los Angeles-area locations, including the Manchester Boulevard site.
+Flowers, candles and messages in honor of the rapper were left outside the well-known soul food restaurant with eight Los Angeles-area locations, including the address at 106 W. Manchester Ave.

 TMZ first reported the shooting Monday afternoon.